Raise kids who love to read with these ten ideas.

 We’ve discovered a lot of fun tales through Epic, and there’s something about reading on a tablet that makes the experience exciting for my daughter.

 #6 Turn the library into an adventure

 If you’re already visiting your local library on a semi-regular basis, mix it up by checking out nearby libraries within your network.
-Seeing new libraries can be like a mini-adventure for kids.
-New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not a new variety of books to explore.
+Visiting new libraries can be like a mini-adventure for kids.
+New libraries also mean new books, a new librarian (with potentially new suggestions), and more often than not, a new variety of books to explore.

 Related: Nine Library Adventure Challenges

 A great way to show kids that reading is fun is to see theater productions or movies of books you’ve read.
 Seeing a story come to life animates a tale, and makes it easier to imagine and understand.

 Or if you’re feeling really inspired (and can spare the time) have your kids act out a story you just read.
 Older kids might even want to produce their own play and present it to you when they’re done.